 - 2 garlic cloves minced

-- Put all the ingredients for the dressing in a glass jar and shake to combine.
+- Place the dressing ingredients (tamari, rice vinegar, sesame oil, lime juice, and sugar) in a glass jar and shake to combine.
 Set aside.

-- Prepare the vegetables and put them in a large mixing bowl.
+- Shred the cabbage, grate the carrots, slice the bell peppers, and chop the cilantro and place them in a large mixing bowl.

 - Pour the dressing into the mixing bowl with the vegetables and gently toss to combine, taking care not to overmix.

 - Finish by sprinkling a bit more fresh cilantro on top, then serve and enjoy!